IBM-Cloud/DevOps-Services-Docs/tutorials/basicbuild/index.md

   ![Unit tests](images/unit_tests.png "Unit tests")

----
 <a name='summary'></a>
 ##Summary
 You created a basic build and deployment pipeline for a sample project.
 You are ready to create builds and deployments for your projects.

----
 <a name='nextsteps'></a>
 ##Next steps

-* To learn more about using the Delivery Pipeline, [see the Build & Deploy reference](/docs/reference/deploy/).
+* To learn more about the pipeline, [see Build & Deploy](/docs/reference/deploy/).
-* To learn more about IBM Containers, [see the Containers documentation on Bluemix](https://www.stage1.ng.bluemix.net/docs/starters/index-gentopic3.html#container_ov).
+* To learn about IBM Containers, [see the Containers documentation on Bluemix](https://www.stage1.ng.bluemix.net/docs/starters/index-gentopic3.html#container_ov).
-* To learn more about using the Delivery Pipeline with containers, [see How to set up continuous delivery for IBM Containers](https://developer.ibm.com/bluemix/docs/set-up-continuous-delivery-ibm-containers/).
+* To learn about using the Delivery Pipeline service with containers, [see How to set up continuous delivery for IBM Containers](https://developer.ibm.com/bluemix/docs/set-up-continuous-delivery-ibm-containers/).